-The goal of a distribution policy is to govern the process of supplying source project code and to provide guidelines on the various logistical aspects of meeting open source license obligations regarding the availability of open source code.
-The distribution policy applies to any software package where the license requires redistributing source code, and it covers the publication process, publication methods, modes, and checklists.
+The goal of a distribution policy is to govern the process of supplying source code and to provide guidelines on the various logistical aspects of meeting open source license obligations.
+The distribution policy applies to any software where the license requires redistributing source code, and it covers the publication process, publication methods, modes, and checklists.

-Prior to triggering the process, you need to decide on the method and mode of providing source.
-Subsequently, the process begins with preparing source code for external distribution, following a pre- distribution checklist, ensuring source code package availability, and then completing the post-distribution checklist.
+Prior to triggering the distribution process, you need to decide on the method and mode of providing source.
+Subsequently, the process begins with preparing source code for external distribution, following a predistribution checklist, ensuring source code package availability, and then completing the post- distribution checklist.